buildpacks/rfcs/text/0000-remove-stacks.md

 Builders may specify an ordered list of runtime base images, where each entry may contain a list of runtime base image mirrors.

-Buildpacks may specify a list of package names (as a PURL URL without a version or qualifiers) in a `packages` table in the build plan.
+Buildpacks may specify a list of package names (as PURL URLs without versions or qualifiers) in a `packages` table in the build plan.

 The first runtime base image that contains all required packages is selected.
 When mirrors are present, the runtime base image mirror matching the app image is always used, including for package queries.